zpainter/iassist/content/about/regional-report-2008-2009-europe.md

 of the Council of European Social Science Data Archives (CESSDA) Research Infrastructure](http://www.nsd.uib.no/cessda/ppp/about/), is in one of its busiest working periods.
 Much has been achieved since the project began in January 2008.
-Details of the project\'s many activities can be found on the [CESSDA PPP](http://www.cessda.org/) website.
+Details of the project's many activities can be found on the [CESSDA PPP](http://www.cessda.org/) website.

 CESSDA [Expert Seminar](http://samfund.dda.dk/expertseminar2008/) was